jusmca/Bikeshare/README.md

         return washington
     else:
         print("invalid location")
+        get_city()

 def get_time_period():
     '''Asks the user for a time period and returns the specified filter.
     Args:
         none.
     Returns:
         (str) The filter time period requirements
     '''

     time_period = input('\nWould you like to filter the data by month, day, or not at' ' all?
 Type "none" for no time filter.\n') return time_period.lower()

 def get_month():
     '''Asks the user for a month and returns the specified month.
     Args:
         none.
     Returns:
         (str) The month the user is interested in
     '''

     month = input('\nWhich month?
-January, February, March, April, May, or June?\nPlease type your response as an integer.\n') return int(month)
+January, February, March, April, May, or June?'
+                  '\nPlease type your response as an integer.\n') return int(month)

 def get_day(month):
     '''Asks the user for a day and returns the specified day.
     Args:
         none.
     Returns:
         (int) The day the user is interested in
     '''

     day = input('\nWhich day?
 Please type your response as an integer.\n') return int(day)

 def find_highest_index(array):
     '''Finds the index of the highest number in an array
     Args:
         array to be searched
     Returns:
         (int) the index of the highest number
     '''

     max_val = max(array)
     max_idx = array.index(max_val)
     return max_idx

 def filter_dataset(city_data, filter_array):
     '''Filters the city file based on the time filter input by user
     Args:
         (dataframe) the data extracted from the city_file (array) the filter requirements input by user
     Return:
         (dataframe) the filtered data
     '''

     df = city_data
     if filter_array[2]:
         filter_from = datetime.datetime(2017,filter_array[1], filter_array[2])